m00sey/toip-report/README.md

 * Concepts & Terminology Working Group (ctwg)
 * Human Experience Working Group (hewg)
 * Data Modelling and Representation Working Group (dmrwg)
-* Owners (owners) - A fall back for any orphaned repos to ensure continuity of access.
+* Owners (owners) - A fallback for any orphaned repos to ensure continuity of access.

-A more formal and known GitHub access stratgey may make it easier for groups to contribute their work to ToIP.
+A more formal and known GitHub access strategy may make it easier for groups to contribute their work to ToIP.

 ### Existing Team clean up
-Currently GitHub naming is sporadic and access unaligned with current WG/TFs.
+Currently, GitHub naming is sporadic and access unaligned with current WG/TFs.

 #### Team - "CTWG-Dev"
 7 members